chinapedia/wikipedia.abstract.en/Page/Mandolin.md

 Baritone/Bass

-Giuseppe_Branzoli.tiff.]]
+.]]
 The MANDOLONE was a Baroque member of the mandolin family in the bass range that was surpassed by the mandocello.
 Built as part of the Neapolitan mandolin family.

 The MANDOCELLO, which is classically tuned to an octave plus a fifth below the mandolin, in the same relationship as that of the cello to the violin: C₂–G₂–D₃–A₃.
 Its scale length is typically about .
 A typical violoncello scale is .